Questrade Review: fees, account types, and what's missing

 Low-cost trades are just the start.
 Greenline shows you where it all adds up.

-Questrade is one of the most popular self-directed brokerages in Canada.
-Free ETF buys, competitive stock commissions, and support for every registered account type.
+Questrade is one of the most popular self-directed brokerages in Canada. $0 commissions on stocks and ETFs, and support for every registered account type.
 If you’re using Questrade, you’re already ahead of most investors on fees.

 Here’s an honest look at where Questrade is strong, where it falls short, and how to track your full investment picture if your accounts span more than one brokerage.